 It’s so easy!
 Scroll down to the recipe card for the detailed instructions.
 Here are the basic steps:

-- Oil and season the mushrooms and broil them until tender.
+1. Oil and season the mushrooms, then broil them until tender.

-- Stuff them with the cheese, and broil briefly, just to melt the cheese.
+3. Stuff them with the cheese, and then broil again very briefly, just to melt the cheese.

 What cheese to use for stuffing the mushrooms?